-One of the major issues for the SM is the fact that quantum corrections, $\delta\mu^2$, to the Higgs boson mass-squared parameter are enormous, potentially of order the square of the Planck mass.
-A very fine-tuned cancellation between the tree-level μ^2 and the quantum correction $\delta\mu^2$ is needed if the Higgs boson is to have a mass below the TeV scale.
+One of the major issues for the SM is the fact that quantum corrections, $\delta\mu^2$ , to the Higgs boson mass-squared parameter are enormous, potentially of order the square of the Planck mass.
+A very fine-tuned cancellation between the tree-level $\mu^2$ and the quantum correction $\delta\mu^2$ is needed if the Higgs boson is to have a mass below the TeV scale.
 One possible solution to this problem is supersymmetry (SUSY), a hypothetical symmetry, very different from those we have so far encountered, which relates bosons to fermions.
-Quantum corrections due to bosons enter with a sign opposite to those due fermions, making possible a cancellation between their divergences when the masses and couplings of all of the high energy particles are related to one another, leaving a $\delta\mu^2$ that is of order of the square of SUSY breaking scale [19].
+Quantum corrections due to bosons enter with a sign opposite to those due fermions, making possible a cancellation between their divergences when the masses and couplings of all of the high energy particles are related to one another, leaving a $\delta\mu^2$ that is of order of the square of SUSY breaking scale [22].

 Supersymmetric new physics is widely considered to be the most attractive solution to the above-described fine-tuning problem at energies well above the electroweak scale.
-The first realistic supersymmetric version of the SM was proposed in 1981 by adding a superpartner for each of the standard model particle types, leading to what is called the minimal supersymmetric standard model (MSSM).
-While the lightest CP-even Higgs h in this minimal model is bounded, its mass can be as high as about 130 GeV after including radiative corrections, which depend on various sparticle masses and mixings that enter the h self-energy calculation.
-However, the MSSM suffers from the known " μ problem" as this dimensional parameter must be directly introduced and is not associated with any obvious scale (e.g. the SUSY-breaking scale).
+The first realistic supersymmetric version of the SM was proposed in 1981 by adding a superpartner for each of the SM particle types, leading to what is called the minimal supersymmetric SM (MSSM).
+While the lightest $\mathcal{CP}$ -even Higgs h in this minimal model is bounded, its mass can be as high as about 130 GeV after including radiative corrections, which depend on various sparticle masses and mixings that enter the h self-energy calculation.
+However, the MSSM suffers from the known " $\mu$ problem" as this dimensional parameter must be directly introduced and is not associated with any obvious scale (e.g. the SUSY-breaking scale).

 In order to solve this famous problem, many possible extensions to the MSSM has been proposed in the last few decades.
-One possible solution is to replace the μ term in the MSSM superpotential with a coupling of the Higgs doublets to a new gauge singlet field S, which is called the next-to-minimal supersymmetric standard model (NMSSM) [196, 197].
-In the NMSSM " μ " is linked to the vacuum expectation value (VEV) of the singlet Higgs field, generating a value close to the SUSY-breaking scale.
-Alternative generalizations of the MSSM - known as the minimal non-minimal supersymmetric SM (MNSSM), new minimally-extended supersymmetric SM or nearly-minimal supersymmetric SM (nMSSM) or with additional U(1)' gauge symmetries - exist [], but these will not be considered here, nor the case of explicit CP violation [198-202].
+One possible solution is to replace the $\mu$ term in the MSSM superpotential with a coupling of the Higgs doublets to a new gauge singlet field S, which is called the NMSSM [199, 200].
+In the NMSSM " $\mu$ " is linked to the vev of the singlet Higgs field, generating a value close to the SUSY-breaking scale.
+Alternative generalizations of the MSSM - known as the minimal non-minimal supersymmetric SM (MNSSM), new minimally-extended supersymmetric SM or nearly-minimal supersymmetric SM (nMSSM) or with additional U(1)' gauge symmetries - exist [201], but these will not be considered here, nor the case of explicit $\mathcal{CP}$ violation [202-206].

 Before turning to the NMSSM, I present a brief introduction to the MSSM and a simple comparison between the MSSM and the general 2HDM.
 Following this, I will review some theoretical aspects of the NMSSM including the radiative corrections to the Higgs masses.
 In the present chapter I confine myself to the NMSSM with a scale invariant superpotential.
-After classifying possible variants of the simplest NMSSM within specific assumptions regarding the origin of supersymmetry breaking (such as minimal SUGRA), extensive discussions of both the current phenomenology and the future collider tests in various Higgs scenarios are given.
+After classifying possible variants of the simplest NMSSM within specific assumptions regarding the origin of SUSY breaking (such as minimal SUGRA), extensive discussions of both the current phenomenology and the future collider tests in various Higgs scenarios are given.
 Of course, I cannot cover all details of all results that have been obtained within the NMSSM up to now.
-Due to the organization of the thesis, the discussion on the lightest neutralino dark matter will be postponed to Chapter 8.
+Due to the organization of the thesis, the discussion on the lightest neutralino DM will be postponed to Chapter 8.